matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 ## Privacy considerations

-At current, remote homeservers do not learn about what a user has searched for.
+At present, remote homeservers do not learn about what a user has searched for.

 However, under this proposal, in the context of using the Federation API to forward on queries from the Client-Server API, a client's homeserver would end